ideaconsult/apps-ambit/ambit-json-docs/substance_property.md

  <dc:title>EC10</dc:title>
 ````

 To create a feature for e.g. modelling algorithm, ot:hasSource should point to the model URI; dc:title should be the title of the endpoint being predicted; owl:sameAs should reflect the endpoint category (see the [endpoint category drop down box](http://ideaconsult.github.io/examples-ambit/apidocs/#!/property/createProperty) for supported categories).
 The units should be rep[resented by ot:units (if relevant).
-These should match the data file, othwerwise the gereated property URI may differ.
+These should match the data file, otherwise the generated property URI may differ.

 ###Examples: